-Cotton dropped this gem during an appearance on Fox News on which he argued that Chinese students shouldn’t be allowed to study sciences in the United States in the aftermath of COVID-19.
-“If Chinese students want to come here to study Shakespeare and the Federalist Papers,” he said, “that’s what they need to learn from America.”
+Cotton dropped this gem during an appearance on Fox News, in which he argued that after the recent COVID-19 outbreak, Chinese students should not be permitted to study sciences in America.
+“If they want to come here to study Shakespeare, and the Federalist Papers,” he said, “that’s what they need to learn from us.”

-But Cotton mentioning Shakespeare as something Chinese students can “learn from America” lets slip the Western civilization superiority complex that fuels his belief system.
-It’s the notion that human civilization truly began in Ancient Greece, which pioneered novel concepts like democracy, proper societal structure, and rule of law—dismissing any culture or civilization that came before it.
+You would never know that Cotton, who mentions Shakespeare as something Chinese students can “learn from America” lets slip the Western civilization superiority complex that fuels his belief system.
+It’s the notion that human civilization truly began in ancient Greece, which pioneered novel concepts such as democracy, proper societal structure, and rule of law—dismissing any culture or civilization that came before it.

 Despite being debunked by the philosopher Kwame Anthony Appiah, Tom Cotton has tweeted that Shakespeare was an American.